Volscente/cheat_sheets/infrastructure/kubernetes/kubernetes_docs.md

 ## Technologies
 ### Docker
 Docker provides the ability to package and run an application in a loosely isolated environment called a container.

+# Kubernetes API
+## Definition
+It is a practical way used to communicate commands and instructions for Kubernetes.
+It both works in an *Imperative* approach, writing commands and execute them, or *Declarative*, create a file for the Kubernetes API to read the commands from.